‘It’s bedlam’: Federal workers left in limbo as clock ticks down to Musk’s email deadline

 While the Commerce and Transportation departments all instructed their staffs on Monday to comply, Commerce asked employees to send the information to their supervisors.

 Among the Transportation employees who need to reply are the Federal Aviation Administration’s chronically understaffed air traffic controller workforce.
-Many controllers are working mandatory overtime six-day weeks of ten-hour shifts.
+Many controllers are working mandatory overtime six-day weeks of 10-hour shifts.

 On Saturday, their union, the National Air Traffic Controllers Association, denounced the move by Musk as a “distraction” to controllers during a time when the air safety system is “fragile.”